grayside/adamross.dev/content/post/2024/dependency-updates-more-than-review/index.md

 * Notify project maintainers that a dependency has an update
 * Modify the project's package manifest to reference the updated code
-* Open a Pull Request and inline some context on the change
+* Open a Pull Request and highlight some context on the change
 * and Trigger your automated tests

+When I start my day and look at a Pull Request created by a tool like this, I may see a lot of encouraging green checkmarks ✅ declaring merge-worthiness.

 ## The tools did all the work, I can review & merge, right?

-No–the tools can set me up to confirm a best case scenario or dig deeper.
-Even recognizing the best case is tricky.
-Let's start with some basic questions:
+Seeing green checkmarks is necessary but not sufficient to merge.
+Automated checks can safely tell me where to prioritize review time.
+As the human in the loop, I should verify:

 1. Did the automated tests pass?
-2. Do I recall if there's a problem with the library's previous updates?
+2. Do I recall a problem with this library's previous updates?
 Maybe I should manually test the change.
-3. Does the package follow [semantic versioning](https://semver.org/) and can I tell whether this is a major update?
-Maybe there's a compatibility break to consider.
+3. Does the package follow [semantic versioning](https://semver.org/)?
+Can I recognize a major update that might break compatibility in unanticipated and untested ways?

 With answers "Yes", "No Problem", and "No", I could just merge...

 🛑 WAIT.
 I've left something out: _I know that I don't have 100% test coverage_.
-Does that mean the passing tests are because the change is good, or because this dependency update sits in a test coverage gap and I have no idea what will happen next?
+Are the tests passing because the change is good, or because there is a test coverage gap and I have no idea what will happen next?

 The question _"Did the automated tests pass?"_ becomes _"Is there automated test coverage in my project and does it cover the use of this dependency?
 Did those tests pass?"_

-### Let's see an example of untested dependencies slipping through
+## Let's see an example of untested dependencies slipping through

+In this example, suppose a dependency called _ThirdPartyAuth_ is an important part of the business logic.

 ```js
 // Important business logic that takes a callback/function parameter.